 Positron emission tomography (PET) scan .
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
 A PET scan is rarely used for meningioma

 Lumbar puncture (spinal tap).
 A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebrospinal fluid (CSF) to look for tumor cells, blood, or tumor markers.
 Tumor markers are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of tumors.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 A lumbar puncture is rarely needed for patients with meningioma.

 Electroencephalography (EEG).
 An EEG is a noninvasive test in which electrodes are attached to the outside of a person’s head to measure electrical activity of the brain.
 Specifically, EEGs are used to detect seizures.
 Because meningiomas can cause seizures in some patients, EEGs are occasionally needed for patients with this tumor.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is meningioma, these results also help the doctor describe the tumor; this is called staging and grading.